-Journalists usually describe what they write as stories.
-They're storytellers and they want their readers to read their work.
+News journalists usually describe what they write as stories.
+They’re storytellers and they want their readers to read their work.
 If they don’t, then there’s little point in writing it.
 Their story must be newsworthy.

-Before you even begin to write a press release, think of your intended readers.
+Before you even begin to publish or write a press release, think of your intended readers.
 Ask yourself for whom you are writing and what makes your announcement a news story worth publishing.
-Your local newspaper or broadcast editor will have a clear idea of his target readership.
+Your local newspaper or broadcast editor will have a clear idea of their target readership.
 But what else makes a ‘good’ story?
 What’s worth covering and what is not?

-The essential element of a story is that it's new.
+The essential element of a hard new story is that it’s new.
 It must be timely and immediate.
-So your press release must answer the question, “Why now?”
+So the first question to ask, “Why now?”